 These amazing nuts are a safe and healthy food for those with diabetes.

-As its Glycemic Index is 15 so it is safe for those with people with diabetes. also, it is Vitamins, Minerals, and Nutrient
+As its Glycemic Index is 15 so it is safe for those with people with diabetes.
+Also, it is Vitamins, Minerals, and nutrients.

 Nuts are a good source of protein, fiber, and essential nutrients.